LuighiV/bspwm-config/README.md

 chmod +x $PWD/polybar/launch.sh
 ```

-And posteriorly add the corresponding link in the appropriate address.
+And then add the corresponding link in the appropriate address.

 Take into account that in the config file should be a bar definition in
 `[bar/barname]` so you should use this name when calling in the launch script.